Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/faq.md

 Make sure you're using a graphics card that supports **Nvcodec**.
 Also confirm that the latest graphics driver version is installed.
 See also: `com.unity.webrtc` documentation.

+And currently, this package supports only `Direct3D11`.
+If you select other API, the initialization process will fail.

 ### Web server fails to run

 Make sure the port isn't being used by another service.